 —Paul de Souza, founder, director, and president of the Cyber Security Forum Initiative

-“Hunter S. Thompson famously said ‘Only life can kill you’ and the hackers who pushed their minds and bodies to the limit at MIT tested this theory in every conceivable way.
+“‘Only life can kill you’ some say, and the hackers who pushed their minds and bodies to the limit at MIT tested this theory in every conceivable way.
 Alien survived and managed to escape, but life was no easy road from that point on.
 This story of all that she has overcome and accomplished holds a mirror to the challenges and triumphs that are part of the journeys of so many women in tech and so many hackers in America.”

 —Deviant Ollam, author of Practical Lock Picking and Keys to the Kingdom